-- 1. The Examination Board is authorized to make an exception to the Rules and Regulations in individual cases in benefit of the student in cases of hardship of unforeseen circumstances. - 2.
-In cases in which the Rules and Regulations do provide, the Examination Board will decide.
+- In exceptional individual cases in which applying these Rules and Regulations would lead to situations of extreme unfairness, the Examination Board is entitled to make an exception in favor of the student. - 2.
+In cases not provided for by these Rules and Regulations, the Examination Board will decide.